 Non-GMO Project Verified is the fastest growing label in the natural products industry, representing $25 billion in annual sales and more than 50,000 verified products.
 Among consumers today, the Non-GMO Project (NGP) Verified seal is the most trusted sign that a product comes from best practices for GMO avoidance.
 Also, market research has shown that a growing number of consumers are specifically searching for products carrying the NGP label and that products with the label see measurable increases in sales.

-Overall, the average cost per product is approximately $200.
-However, for complex products with many ingredients including multiple high GMO-risk ingredients (i.e, ingredients likely to be genetically engineered), the costs could run substantially higher.
-In addition, costs can vary considerably depending on how many products you are enrolling and how many manufacturing facilities must be inspected related to your products.
-In order to fairly charge each company for the amount of work a given product verification will require, our cost model is based on a complex range of factors; the first thing we suggest is that each company request a detailed cost estimate.
+Costs can vary considerably depending on how many products you are enrolling and how many manufacturing facilities must be inspected related to your products.
+In addition, complex products with many ingredients including multiple high GMO-risk ingredients (i.e, ingredients likely to be genetically engineered), the costs could run substantially higher.
+In order to fairly charge each company for the amount of work a given product verification will require, our cost model is based on a complex range of factors.
+To get an accurate and personalized estimate for your company, request a free cost estimate.

 The process can take a month or less for low GMO-risk products to longer for high-risk products, depending on the attributes of the product and how quickly you can submit the required documentation for evaluation.
 For more detail about the basic steps in our verification process, please review our overview of the verification process.

 The Non-GMO Project will send you the graphics art files for the Non-GMO Project Verified seal as soon as 1) Your product completes the verification process, and 2) You have signed the Non-GMO Project Licensing Agreement, which outlines proper use of the Project’s name, logo, and verification mark.
 The Non-GMO Project Verified label is trademarked in the United States and Canada and can be used within those markets only.